What can I do to help my child transition to university?

 Students are encouraged to access the many academic and personal services available to them at their universities.
 These services may include essay-writing workshops, resumé-building sessions, counselling and access to medical care on campus.

-Encourage your child to become their own advocate by reminding them to reach out to staff at learner services, other learners, residence dons, professors or teaching assistants (TAs).
-They can also reach out to staff at the Aboriginal learner centre at their university.
+Encourage your child to become their own advocate by reminding them to reach out to staff at student services, other students, residence dons, professors or teaching assistants (TAs).
+They can also reach out to staff at the Indigenous student centre at their university.